closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 solution turned out to be quite simple, but getting there required understanding browser limitations, playing with our networking hardware, refreshing our knowledge of the Internet's foundational RFCs, and digging into several layers of logging.
-Let's start at the beginning though...
+Let's start at the beginning though…

 # The Problem